energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 * Transmission: depending of the flow transmitted through the lines.
 * Loss of load: power exceeding the demand or not matching it, ramping and reserve.
 * spillage: due to spillage in storage.
+* H2: cost of unsatisfied hydrogen by production from electrolyzers
 * Water : cost of water coming from unsatisfied water level at the end of the optimization period.

 The variable production costs (in EUR/MWh), are determined by fuel and emission prices corrected by the efficiency (which is considered to be constant for all levels of output in this version of the model) and the emission rate of the unit (equation ):